 y = 1.

-Once we give all the necessary data, the tool will spit out the answer underneath together with a step-by-step application of the formulas from the above section and a numerical approximation of the result.
-However, before we reveal it to the world, let's describe how to add the logs ourselves.
+Once we give all the necessary data, the tool will spit out the answer underneath together with a step-by-step application of the formulas from a numerical approximation of the result.
+However, before we reveal it to the world, let's describe how to add the logs ourselves.and

 3 from in front of the log inside using the exponent property:

 3 * log₆4 + log₆9 = log₆(4³) + log₆9 = log₆64 + log₆9.

 Next, we use the formula for how to add logs and get

 3 * log₆4 + log₆9 = log₆64 + log₆9 = log₆(64 * 9) = log₆576 ≈ 3.54741.

 In general, logarithms can be challenging to compute, so we get approximations like the one above with external tools - something like the condense logarithms calculator.
 Or any of Omni's- be sure to check them out!